microsoft/ntosebpfext/CONTRIBUTING.md

 To build locally, ensure your environment is set up:

-1. Install Visual Studio 2022 with at least the "Desktop development with C++" workload
+1. Install Visual Studio 2022 with at least the "Desktop development with C++" and ".NET desktop development" workloads
+1. Install the .NET 8 SDK from https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 1. Install the Windows SDK 10.0.22621.0 with `winget install Microsoft.WindowsSDK.10.0.22621`
 1. Install the Windows DDK 10.0.22621.0 with `winget install Microsoft.WindowsWDK.10.0.22621`